After all we've suffered over the past decade, it's easy to see why we're flocking to the investment equivalent of comfort food.

-No heroics needed The past ten years have been trying for stock investors.
-But by adroitly investing mostly in large, dividend-paying firms, Brian Rogers drove T. Rowe Price Equity Income (PRFDX) to a gain of nearly 4% annualized over the period, an average of 5.4 percentage points per year ahead of Standard & Poor's 500-stock index.
+The past ten years have been trying for stock investors.
+But by adroitly investing mostly in large, dividend-paying firms, Brian Rogers drove T. Rowe Price Equity Income (PRFDX (opens in new tab)) to a gain of nearly 4% annualized over the period, an average of 5.4 percentage points per year ahead of Standard & Poor's 500-stock index.
 Historically, dividends have accounted for some 40% of the stock market's total return.

 Moreover, dividend-paying stocks are generally less volatile than non-payers.
 All this makes a dividend-rich fund such as Equity Income, a member of the Kiplinger 25, ideal for an income portfolio.

 Rogers, who has steered Equity Income since its 1985 launch and is now chairman of the Baltimore-based fund company, searches for under-valued stocks with above-average yields.
 Despite what he calls a "long-and-winding road of a recovery," he says he's finding plenty of compelling opportunities: "You can construct a really interesting basket of stocks with an average yield of 3% to 4% without taking a heroic stance."